 Instructions

-- Preheat oven to 350°F. Grease two 5x9 baking dishes with coconut oil or organic all-vegetable shortening.
+- Preheat oven to 375°F. Grease two 5x9 baking dishes with coconut oil or organic all-vegetable shortening and line the dishes with parchment paper so they hang over the edges.

-- In a large mixing bowl, mash the very ripe bananas with a large fork or potato masher.
-Add soy milk, applesauce, cashew yogurt with lemon juice stirred in, black sesame butter, and vanilla extract.
-Stir together well with a spatula.
+- In a large mixing bowl, mash the bananas with a large fork or potato masher.
+Add soy milk with apple cider vinegar, applesauce, black sesame butter, and vanilla extract.
+Stir together well with a spatula.4 very ripe medium bananas, ⅓ cup applesauce, ½ cup black sesame butter or tahini, 2 teaspoons vanilla extract

 - Add the flour mixture to the wet ingredients.
 Stir and fold the mixture until combined.
-Stir in 1 cup of chocolate chips.
+Stir in 1 cup of chocolate chips.1 ¾ cups dairy-free chocolate chips

-- Bake in two 9x5 inch loaf pans at 350 F for 50-60 minutes.
-Check at 50 minutes.
-Press the top of the bread gently and it should spring back when the bread is done.
-Also, insert a wooden toothpick into the middle of each bread.
+- Bake for 50 to 60 minutes, checking for doneness at 50 minutes.
+Insert a wooden toothpick into the middle of each bread.
 The bread is done when moist crumbs or no crumbs come out.
 If raw batter comes out with the toothpick, keep baking and checking for doneness every 5 minutes.
+The edges should pull away from the sides of the pan.

-- Remove the banana bread from the oven and let cool for 20 minutes on a rack before serving.
-Approximately 16 slices from 2 loaves.
+- Remove the baking dishes from the oven and let cool for 20 minutes on a rack.
+Remove with parchment paper before serving.
+Let cool completely before storage.
+Makes approximately 16 slices from 2 loaves.

 Notes

 - Be sure to use the ripest bananas you can find, the spottier and darker, the better.
-At this point they will start to soften inside.
+At this point, they will start to soften inside.
 Perfect!
-Otherwise the banana bread will not be as sweet as it could be.
+Otherwise, the banana bread will not be as sweet as it could be.
 It's worth the wait to set some bananas aside until they ripen fully.
-Once your banans are ripe, keep them in the fridge while you're waiting for them to turn dark.
+Once your bananas are ripe, you can keep them in the fridge while you're waiting for them to turn dark.

-- If you wish, you can simply freeze the second loaf.
+- If you wish, you can freeze the second loaf.
 You can store this cake, wrapped well, at room temperature for three days.
-It can be refrigerated up to five days, or frozen (airtight) for one month.
+It can be refrigerated for up to five days, or frozen (airtight) for one month.
+Wrap tightly in plastic wrap and aluminum foil before freezing it in an airtight freezer-safe ziplock bag.
+Let thaw in the fridge overnight.

 Nutrition